Not sure what is Bali known for? Worry not.

 One of the best things about Bali is its gorgeous weather year-round, with temperatures being consistently in the mid-80s to the low-90s in the daytime.

 Due to its proximity to the equator, Bali’s warm, tropical weather attracts a large number of tourists to the island.
-The water is always at a comfortable temperature, perfect for any water sports or just swimming in the sea.
+The water is always at a comfortable temperature, perfect for any water sports such as diving the coral reefs, snorkeling, or just swimming.

 Although it is officially the “rainy season” from November to May in Bali, Indonesia, it doesn’t stop travelers from all over the globe to visit between Christmas and New Year.
 But even during the rainy reason, most of the attractions in Bali are accessible.